microsoft/onnxruntime/onnxruntime/core/optimizer/transpose_optimizer/layout_tranformer_dev_notes.md

   3 Compile
 ```

 GetCapability returns a collection of IndexedSubGraphs that the given execution provider can run.
 During layout transformation, new nodes (Transpose, Gather etc) can be added within these subgraphs.
-Therefore, calling GetCapability for the second time ensures that the EP can claim these new nodes as well as fuse sub graphs.
+Therefore, calling GetCapability for the second time ensures that the EP can claim these new nodes as well as fuse subgraphs.
 This is important for perf.
 Without this the execution will unnecessarily switch to a fallback EP (in most cases CPU EP).

 *IMPORTANT NOTE* Layout transformation creates new nodes for layout sensitive ops with domain as "kMSInternalNHWCDomain" and copies the type information and the adjusted shape information from the original node to this new node.
 If the graph is serialized at this point, the type and shape inference information is lost and it cannot be inferred again on load because the node's domain and format are changed.
 This is why layout transformation is *NOT ENABLED* when Graph Partitioner Mode is kAssignOnly.